joed7/Redis/furtherreading.md

 ##Further Reading

 This presentation gives a high level overview of Redis, RedisPy and their components.
-For more comprehensive understanding of Redis data-types, modules and administratiton tasks, please to refere to these resources
+For more comprehensive understanding of Redis data-types, modules and administratiton tasks, please refer to these resources:

 * [Official Redis documentation](http://redis.io/documentation)
 * [Redis command lists](http://redis.io/commands)